 Even if you haven’t played many rounds of golf, the chances are that you’ve visited a driving range.

-They’re lots of fun and are perfect for beginners and all recreational golfers, as the range provides you with the perfect opportunity to hone your skills.
+They’re fun and perfect for beginners and recreational golfers, as the range provides the perfect opportunity to hone your skills.

 But what can you expect from a trip to the driving range?
 And what types of shots can you work on?